Two people sitting in a forest, taking a break with coffee and fruit.

 4. Reduce packaging

-Replace plastic bags with beeswax cloths or reusable food containers, tampons with a menstrual cup, and wet wipes with soap and a towel.
+Swap plastic bags for beeswax wraps or reusable containers, tampons for a menstrual cup, and wet wipes for soap and a towel.

 5. Bring your own firewood

-If you plan to make a campfire, remember to bring your own firewood.
+If you plan to light a campfire, remember to bring your own wood.

-If the ground is dry, pack food that does not require a fire for preparation to reduce the risk of forest fires.
+If the ground is dry, pack food that doesn’t require cooking over a fire to reduce the risk of wildfires.

-Keep in mind that there are often specific rules and guidelines in national parks and nature reserves.
+Keep in mind that national parks and nature reserves often have specific rules and guidelines.

-Right of public access – hiking and excursions
+The Right of Public Access – hiking and excursions

-You are allowed to hike and ski almost anywhere.
-Just keep in mind that even regular hiking boots can damage farmland, new spruce plantations, or rock surfaces with lichens and moss.
-Therefore, it is wise to try to adjust your steps according to the terrain.
-It is acceptable to use private roads, as long as you respect property boundaries near people’s homes.
+You are free to hike and ski almost anywhere.
+Just keep in mind that even regular hiking boots can damage farmland, newly planted forests, or rocky surfaces with lichen and moss.
+It’s therefore wise to adapt your steps to the terrain.
+You may also travel along private roads, as long as you respect property boundaries near people’s homes.

-The nature in our mountainous regions requires a bit of extra care.
-In national parks and reserves, the Right of Public Access is sometimes extended and sometimes restricted.
-This can mean that you are not allowed to make a fire, or that special rules apply when hiking with a dog.
-In areas with reindeer herding, you should keep your dog on a leash all year round.
-It is important not to scare or get too close to the reindeer, which of course also applies if you encounter other animals.
-You can pick flowers and berries, but remember that there are many protected species, both in the mountains and in other parts of the country.
-Happy hiking!
+Nature in the mountain regions requires extra care.
+In national parks and nature reserves, the Right of Public Access may sometimes be extended and sometimes restricted.
+This can mean that lighting fires is not allowed, or that specific rules apply when hiking with a dog.
+In reindeer herding areas, dogs should be kept on a leash all year round.
+It’s importantnot to disturb or get too close to reindeer – something that also applies when encountering other wildlife.

-Right of public access – camping in forests and fields
+The Right of Public Access – camping in nature

-t is perfectly fine to camp for a couple of nights on private land.
-Choose your campsite carefully, a good distance from the nearest house, beyond private property boundaries, farmland, and other plantations.
-You need to ask the landowner’s permission if you want to camp for several days or with a larger group than two or three tents.
-Naturally, you should take your trash with you when you leave!
+You are allowed to camp for a couple of nights on private land.
+Choose your campsite with care – well away from the nearest house, beyond private property boundaries, farmland and planted areas.
+You need the landowner’s permission if you plan to stay for several days or camp with a larger group than two or three tents.
+And of course, take all your litter home with you.

 Be mindful of the ground when camping in sensitive mountain environments.
-In the mountains, there are quite limited opportunities to make a fire, so it is best to bring a camping stove.
-In some national parks and nature reserves, camping is prohibited, while in others you may be allowed to camp for longer than you would outside these areas.
+In the mountains, opportunities to light fires are limited, so it’s best to bring a camping stove.
+In some national parks and nature reserves, camping is prohibited, while in others you may be allowed to stay longer than usual.
 Our STF hosts are happy to help you find out what applies to your specific trip.
+Read more about what to keep in mind when hiking with a tent.

-Fishing is not specifically included in the Right of Public Access, but you can fish freely with a rod in the five large lakes Vänern, Vättern, Mälaren, Hjälmaren, and Storsjön.
-You can also fish along the coasts, with the exception of salmon fishing on the Norrland coast.
-In other places, there are specific regulations – you may need the landowner’s permission or a special fishing permit.
-If you are unsure, you can seek information from the municipality or county administrative board.
-It’s better to be completely sure and more relaxing to focus on enjoying your time.
+Fishing is not specifically included in the Right of Public Access, but you are allowed to fish freely with a rod in Sweden’s five largest lakes: Vänern, Vättern, Mälaren, Hjälmaren and Storsjön.
+The same applies along the coasts, with the exception of salmon fishing along the northern coast.
+In other areas, special rules apply – you may need the landowner’s permission or a fishing permit.
+If you’re unsure, you can check with the local municipality or county administrative board.
+It’s always best to be certain so you can relax and enjoy your time.

-During the spring spawning season, certain species are protected, and there may be restrictions on the size of fish you can catch.
-Some species are completely protected.
-For example, if you catch a catfish, you must release it back into the water immediately.
+During the spring spawning season, some species are protected and there may be restrictions on the size of fish you’re allowed to keep.
+Some species are fully protected.
+For example, if you catch a wels catfish, you must release it back into the water immediately.

-It is often acceptable to fish from private shores and piers, as long as they are empty and not located on someone’s property.
-Remember to respect and show consideration for the landowner.
+You can often fish from private shores and jetties, as long as they are unoccupied and not part of someone’s private property.
+Always show respect and consideration for the landowner.

 Become a member